hotdoc/hotdoc/documentation/markdown_files/index.markdown

 ## HotDoc documentation

-Hotdoc is a documentation micro-framework.
+Hotdoc is a documentation framework.
 It provides an interface for extensions to plug upon, along with some base objects (formatters, ...)

-Please check the packages listed at [https://github.com/hotdoc](https://github.com/hotdoc) to pick the extensions you are interested in.
+Hotdoc is distributed with a set of extensions that perform various tasks, such as parsing C and extracting symbols with `clang`, parsing `gobject-introspection` (gir) files, highlighting the syntax of code snippets with `prism`, etc.